greymass/create-account/README.md

 const accountCreator = new AccountCreator({
   supportedChains: [], // List of supported chains.
   scope: 'wallet', // A string representing the scope of the account creation.
-  loginOnCreate: true, // Tells anchor to attach an identityProof on account creation.
   returnUrl: 'http://wallet.greymass.com', // Url to return the user to once the account is created.
 })